-On April 7, 2017 we will join together, across the globe in real time, to listen and discuss two presentations on the subject of Mary and Ecological Spirituality.
-We would like to know if Mary is a spiritual model to help us live responsibly in today's threatened nature and world.
+On April 7, 2017 we will joined together, across the globe in real time, to listen and discuss two presentations on the subject of Mary and Ecological Spirituality.
+We wanted to know if Mary is a spiritual model to help us live responsibly in today's threatened nature and world.

-Presentations will begin via teleconference promptly at 2:30 p.m.
+Presentations began via teleconference promptly at 2:30 p.m.
 Eastern time (United States).
-After a brief introduction, each presenter will give a 20-minute presentation on his or her topic.
-The session will conclude with an hour of open discussion and final remarks at 4:30 p.m.
+After a brief introduction, each presenter gave a 20-minute presentation on his or her topic.
+The session concluded with an hour of open discussion and final remarks at 4:30 p.m.
 Eastern time.

 Dr. Deyanira Flores, S.T.D.

 Visiting Faculty, International Marian Research Institute; Faculty, National Seminary Our Lady of the Angels, Costa Rica